Intrenion/Milcraft/doctrine/strategy.md

 A stronger conventional force dominates concentrated battles and fixed positions.

 **Action**
-Disperse small units to threaten its communications repeatedly.
+Disperse small units to repeatedly threaten its communications.

 **Outcome**
 The stronger force spreads out and loses effective concentration.